Conley Elms, a 3-year Fish and Game veteran

 Dallas wasn't seen for 15 months, then was captured in a shootout in Paradise Hill, Nevada, tried, and got off easy, convicted of manslaughter.
 Some jurors believed he felt threatened because Pogue pulled his gun on the poacher (Dallas's statement; no witness).
 Pogue never fired.
 Both he and Elms, who was not armed, were shot down by Dallas, then executed by a shot in the head as they lay helpless in the dirt.
 Elms's body was left in the camp but Dallas buried Pogue out in the desert.
 During the trial when he revealed the location of the body, Pogue's brother hastily left the courtroom to locate the body and remove it for proper burial.

 The trial was a sensation in Idaho.
-The venue was switched from Owyhee County to more populated Canyon County.
+The venue was switched from remote Owyhee County to more populated Canyon County.
 Owyhee's courthouse was tiny and no way could they host trial participants plus the media and the public.
 Groupies followed the trial.
-One group of women named themselves "The Dallas Cheerleaders."
+One band of women coined themselves "The Dallas Cheerleaders."
 I don't know what they saw in a dumpy, cold, calculating murderer, but he had taken on a folk-hero aura in the minds of anti-government folks who wanted to believe that he shot in self-defense.

 Dallas was sentenced to prison and in a few short years escaped, leading to a second nationwide manhunt that lasted 12 months.
 It ended in a 7-11 convenience store in Riverside California.
 Mmmm, what kind of mountain-man shops at a 7-11?